JCSDA/jedi-docs/docs/inside/jedi-components/ufo/obsops.rst

   obs operator:
     name: VertInterp

-Observation operator in the above example does vertical interpolation in log(air pressure).
+The observation operator in the above example does vertical interpolation in log(air pressure).

 .. code-block:: yaml